 - Payment status; are some member being paid wages or stipends for this work, while others are not?
 Are they paid the same amounts or the same way?
 People paid less can be bumped up.

-- Number of publications authors already have; members with fewer publications can be bumped up.
+- The number of publications authors already have; members with fewer publications can be bumped up.

-- Direction of member’s research; if a paper fits particularly well with a member’s research trajectory, it may provide more value than if they are working on a different topic.
+- The direction of member’s research; if a paper fits particularly well with a member’s research trajectory, it may provide more value than if they are working on a different topic.